-WHAT TO DO: Embark on craft tastings, explore wildlife, and head off on snowy adventures in the Thousand Islands.
-Get a “taste of the Cape” at the award-winning Cape Winery or head over to Cape Vincent Brewing Company, near the banks of the St. Lawrence River, for a pint and some poutine made with local cheese curds.
+WHAT TO DO: Embark on craft tastings and head off on snowy adventures in the Thousand Islands.
+Get a “taste of the Cape” at Cape Vincent Brewing Company, near the banks of the St. Lawrence River, for a pint and some poutine made with local cheese curds.
 Speaking of cheese, view the cheese-making process and then take some to go at Bechaz Riverdale Cheese in Clayton.
 Thousand Islands has activities for the younger set, too.
-Take your kids or feel like a kid again with a visit to Zoo New York.
+In Oswego, you’ll find the Splash Indoor Waterpark Resort with thrilling water slides for the kids and relaxing hot tubs for parents.
+Kids are bound to have a blast learning and playing at the Children’s Museum of Oswego.
 You can also play outside at the Dry Hill Ski Area in Watertown, a top spot for skiing and snowboarding with nine trails for varying skill levels, plus a tubing park for a fun-filled day sliding down the slopes.

-WHERE TO EAT: Koffee Kove has been a favorite spot for breakfast for 50 years, The Coal Docks has comforting homestyle meals with gluten-free and vegan options, and Captain Visger House & The Kitchen is a farm to table restaurant housed in a boutique inn with a menu that changes weekly based on what’s in season.
+WHERE TO EAT: Koffee Kove has been a favorite spot for breakfast for 50 years, The Coal Docks has comforting homestyle meals with gluten-free and vegan options, and Windows on the Bay offers a casual dining atmosphere with water views on three sides and magnificent Boldt Castle as a backdrop.

 WHERE TO STAY: With unbeatable views of the St. Lawrence River, luxurious suites, and thoughtful touches like warming fire pits on the waterside patio, you can’t go wrong with a stay at Clayton’s 1000 Islands Harbor Hotel.
 Watertown’s Hilton Garden Inn and Holiday Inn Express Hotel & Suites are budget-friendly options conveniently located to help you experience all of the best of the region.